SitizenFX/fivez/SECURITY.md

 # 🔒 Security Notice – fivez Engine

-DJsiita Studios takes the security of Vidllux Engine and its associated services very seriously.
+SitizenFX takes the security of fivez Engine and its associated services very seriously.
 This includes both the framework itself and any multiplayer or online components provided with the engine.

 ---

 ## ⚠️ Usage & Security Guidelines

-Vidllux Engine is **proprietary software**.
+fivez Engine is **proprietary software**.
 You are allowed to use the framework,
 but **NOT the source code**.
 Any attempt to access, modify, redistribute, or reverse-engineer
 the source code is strictly prohibited.